 Employee Volunteering Initiative

 The Harvest Employee Volunteer initiative was launched in August 2019.
 As a team, we set aside a half day or full day once a quarter to participate in a hands-on volunteering experience that supports a local nonprofit organization.
 Our first event was at the Community Servings kitchen in Jamaica Plain, where we helped prepare medically tailored meals for people across Massachusetts who are too sick to shop and cook for themselves.
-In December, we conducted an office toy drive to benefit the Walker School of Needham.
-We then spent the morning of December 11th sorting over 2,000 donated toys that will be distributed to Walker students and their siblings at Christmas.
+This past December, we conducted an office toy drive to benefit the Walker School of Needham.
+We then spent one morning sorting over 2,000 donated toys that will be distributed to Walker students and their siblings at Christmas.

 Jog Your Memory 5K & Foundation